Inventory2

 Receive faster with an inventory management system

 And that’s it — now you’ve got a solid set of steps to receive and also put away your inventory.
-If you aren’t using an inventory management system yet, inFlow Cloud can help you throughout this entire process by:
+If you aren’t using an inventory management system yet, inFlow Inventory can help you throughout this entire process by:

 • generating and storing purchase order details